Frequently Asked Questions About the GACE® Teacher Leadership Assessment

 Differentiation refers to the modification of the plan or strategies to impact individual situations of colleagues.

-- 1. In Task 4, the textbox labeled 4.0 requires candidates to choose a lesson/unit “rich enough to support the use of multiple assessments.”
-How do you define “rich?”
+- 1. In Task 4, the textbox labeled 4.0 (in the Original Format) or "Preparation for the Task" (in the Revised Format with Steps) requires candidates to choose a lesson/unit "rich enough to support the use of multiple assessments."
+How do you define "rich?"

-Each of the task textboxes contain guiding prompts that require discussion of assessment and other data-collecting tools.
+Each task textbox contains guiding prompts that require discussion of assessment and other data-collecting tools.
 Candidates should provide evidence of a variety of assessments (e.g., formal/informal, formative/summative) to show their knowledge of effective assessment.
-To do this, the lesson/unit needs to be complex enough to contain multiple assessments appropriate to the goals and the students’ development level.
+To do this, the lesson/unit needs to be complex enough to contain multiple assessments appropriate to the goals and the students' development level.